 The classic DWR bivy is often used in conjunction with a down quilt for protection against side winds, spray, and bugs when using a small tarp. .
 These are often made with a waterproof sil-nylon bottom, and a DWR top such as the Mountain Laurel Design superlight bivy, and Oware Bivy Bag.
 The down side is that in warm weather they block cooling breezes and don’t provide a lot of room if you want a space protected from flying insects.
 I use a MLD Superlight Bivy.

 There are a wide variety of shelters designed to protect against bugs.
-The lightest weight options are half length, relying on a sleeping bag to protect the lower legs and typically weight around 3-4 ounces such as the simblissity inner peace bug tent.
-Next up is the A16 bug bivy weights 6oz due to an integrated fiberglass pole which makes it freestanding.
-The freestanding nature of the A16 makes it easy to use under a tarp, when sleeping under the stars, or in a shelter.
+The lightest weight options are half length, relying on a sleeping bag to protect the lower legs and having something to hang them from.
+These typically weight around 3-4 ounces such as the simblissity inner peace bug tent.
+Next up are small, free standing which typically use fiberglass ribs such as the montbell bug sleeping net, the now discontinued A16 bug bivy, and the full size OR Bug Bivy.
+The freestanding nature makes it easy to use under a tarp, when sleeping under the stars, or in a shelter.
 Finally there are larger bug shelters, typically designed to fit under a tarp, but can be used stand alone.
 Most of these shelters are made by the same companies that set flat tarps and shaped tarps.